 HOMES AND STUDIO-APTS IN THE DACOSTAKADE BUILDINGS

-Apart from two extraordinary examples in Hartcamp [hc] [3] this development is almost exclusive to Merkelbach [mb] where spaces are usually large enough to contain ‘houses’ rather than ‘elaborated bed-sits’, and where as ‘working-artists’ the inhabitants seem more independent of each other - bound together, if at all, more by shared responsibility for work conditions than sociability.
-Inside the more vocationally mixed floors the sense of a social-enclave is strong [4]: exhibited in the obviously shared telephones, bathrooms, and socially used sitting/eating rooms with pictures, tv, sofa, and ‘private’ domestic objects ‘lying around’ - very different from (for instance) mb-5’s tiny ‘left-over’ tiled cooking-space, with its empty cupboard and dusty drainer! [mb-5 Kit]
+Noticable in the mid 90s was a new stage in the evolution of Dacostakade’s living-spaces: the advent of elaborate, self-contained, sometimes ‘family homes.
+However at that time, apart from an extraordinary example in Hartcamp [1], this development was almost exclusive to Merkelbach where spaces are usually large enough to contain ‘houses’ rather than ‘elaborated bed-sits’, and where as ‘working-artists’ the inhabitants seem more independent of each other - bound together, if at all, more by shared responsibility for work conditions than sociability.
+Inside Hartcamp's more vocationally mixed floors the sense of a social-enclave is strong [2] - reinforced by the straight centre corridors whose rows of apt doors visibly signal 'sharing'; exhibited in the obviously shared telephones, bathrooms, and socially used sitting/eating rooms with pictures, tv, sofa, and ‘private’ domestic objects ‘lying around’; all affording a 'hostel-like' atmosphere - very different from (for instance) mb-5’s tiny ‘left-over’ tiled cooking-space, with its empty cupboard and dusty drainer! [mb-5 Kit].

 Foot-Notes:

-4. It's interesting to compare the SILO’s joined-up ‘neighbourhoods’ with Tetterode's closed dc and bd floor-enclaves.
-The latter are socially-local, ‘safe’, locked, like shared hostel floors - unlike the SILO where apt facades open onto 'streets’ that may be ‘furnished’ with shared ‘pissoirs’, bathrooms, store-spaces, but never kitchen-diners and telephones!
+2. It's interesting to compare the SILO’s joined-up ‘neighbourhoods’ with Tetterode's closed dc and bd floor-enclaves.
+Tetterode's are socially-local, ‘safe’, locked, like shared hostel floors - unlike the SILO where apt facades open onto open-circulation 'streets’ that may be ‘furnished’ with shared ‘pissoirs’, bathrooms, store-spaces, but never kitchen-diners and telephones!

 The following nine pages will show 12 enclaves and 3 independent apartments, comprising 33 of Dacostakade's living-/work-spaces.
 First the Merkelbach building [mb] and second the Hartcamp [hc]: